simonvreeman/a-b-testing-with-google-tag-manager/README.md

 ## How to use this script
 1. Create a custom HTML tag in your Google Tag Manager container.
 2. Past the code from testing.js to the tag.
-3. Set a unique test id.
+3. Set a unique *test id*.
-4. Set a unique test name.
+4. Set a unique *test name*.
 5. Create a optimization version.
 6. Set the rules for the test in Google Tag Manager.
 7. Test is with debug on.
 Set debug in the script to 1 and use the debug option in Google Tag Manager.
-8. Make sure the event tracking is working.
+8. Make sure the correct event tracking is working.
+9. Turn the debug off.
 9. Create a new version and publish it.